The Phoenix Park is located near Dublin City Centre; it is over 700 hectares, which makes it the biggest park in the whole of Europe!

 Important Monuments are located in the park including The “Wellington Monument”, the tallest obelisk in Europe at 62 meters tall.
 It was designed by Robert Smirke as a testimonial to Arthur Wellesley, Duke of Wellington, who is reputed to have been born in Dublin.
 The "Phoenix Column", a Corinthian column carved from Portland Stone located centrally on Chesterfield Avenue, the main thoroughfare of the Park and the “Papal Cross”, a 35 meter cross which was erected for the visit of Pope John Paul II on 29 September 1979

-Many buildings are located in the Phoenix Park such as Aras an Uachtarain, the home of the President of Ireland, the headquarters of the Irish National Police Force, the Garda Siochana and Farmleigh, an estate of 78 acres situated to the north-west of the Park.
+Many buildings are located in the Phoenix Park such as Aras an Uachtarain, the home of the President of Ireland, the headquarters of the Irish National Police Force, the Garda Siochana and Farmleigh, an estate and farm of 78 acres situated to the north-west of the Park which welcomes dignitaries on state visits.

 The park also has it’s very own Fort!, known as “Magazine Fort” it was built in 1735 and can be found in the south-eastern part of the park, close by a wooded ridge.
 It has a commanding view of the surrounding area.
 The magazine fort seems to serve no useful purpose,